Home » East African Places » Page 4

 East Africa is home to some of the world’s most diverse and wildlife-rich national parks, offering incredible safari experiences.
 Tanzania, Kenya, Uganda, and Rwanda each have protected areas filled with iconic animals like lions, elephants, gorillas, and zebras.
 From the vast savannas of the Serengeti and Masai Mara to the dense forests of Bwindi and Volcanoes National Park, these parks provide unique opportunities to experience nature up close.
 Whether you’re drawn to the Great Migration, gorilla trekking, or scenic landscapes, the national parks in these countries offer unforgettable adventures.

-Location and Size Serengeti National Park Serengeti National Park, situated in northern Tanzania, is one of the world’s
+Location and Size Nyerere National Park, situated in Tanzania, is one of Africa’s largest national parks, covering an

-Murchison Falls National Park, located in northwestern Uganda, is the largest national park in the country, covering an
+Murchison Falls National Park, sits in the northwestern corner of Uganda, is the largest national park in the

 Tsavo East and Tsavo West National Parks together form one of the largest protected wildlife areas in the